Santa Ponsa: History

-It was believed that Santa Ponsa derived from a Roman villa called Santa Ponctia, but derives from the Arabic words Sanat Busa which means area of rush bushes.
-Santa Ponsa is where King James I of Aragon (Jaume in Catalan) landed on September 12, 1229 in his successful quest to conquer the island and take it from the Moors after more than 300 years of Muslim rule.
-Majorca became part of the Crown of Aragon following James's conquest, and was later annexed to the Monarchy of Spain.
-A cross at the sea entrance to the marina marks the spot where James landed.
-Every September there is a grand fiesta to commemorate the landing with a mock battle between the Moors and Christians on the beach.
-It is a two-week fiesta which incorporates a pop concert and firework display.
+It was long believed that the name Santa Ponsa was derived from a Roman villa called Santa Ponctia.
+In fact it derives from the Arabic words Sanat Busa, which refer to an area of rush bushes.

+Santa Ponsa is where King James I of Aragon (Jaume in Catalan) landed on September 12, 1229, in his successful quest to conquer the island and take it from the Moors after more than 300 years of Muslim rule.

+Following James's conquest, Majorca became part of the Crown of Aragon; it later was annexed to the Monarchy of Spain.
+A cross at the sea entrance to the marina marks the spot where King James landed.
+Every September a grand fiesta is held to commemorate the landing with a mock battle between the Moors and Christians on the beach.
+The two-week fiesta incorporates a pop concert and fireworks display.

 Tourism

-The town is a popular holiday destination and attracts people from countries with colder climates such as Germany, the Netherlands, Ireland and the United Kingdom, especially from May to October.
-Some have bought villas and apartments in the hills on each side of the bay.
-In recent years, it has become a popular party destination among youths due to its great nightlife and its close distance to Magaluf, another party area.
+The town is a popular holiday destination.
+Especially from May to October, it attracts people from countries with colder climates, such as Germany, the Netherlands, Ireland, and the United Kingdom.
+Some visitors have bought villas and apartments in the hills on each side of the bay.

+In recent years, it has become a popular party destination among youths due to its nightlife and also its proximity to Magaluf, another party area.